 The structure is called the Blue Church for a good reason.
 Everything from the roof to the gate is blue.
 Even interior of the church is predominantly blue.

 The St. Martin Cathedral is the largest and one of the oldest churches in Bratislava.
 It impresses with its stunning look and majestic 279-foot spire towing over the Old Town.
 As any local would say, you can miss other famous sites in the city, but do not skip the St. Martin Cathedral.
 And once in the cathedral, make sure to explore its underground crypt with catacombs.

 7. Take Pictures with Most SNP in the Background

 Most SNP or Most Slovenského národného povstania is a modern attraction in Bratislava.
-Furthermore, it is the longest bridge in the world to have one pylon and one cable-stayed plane.
-Most likely though, you will not have enough time during your one day in Bratislava to walk across Most SNP.
-But taking pictures with the bridge in the background.
+Furthermore, it’s the longest bridge in the world to have one pylon and one cable-stayed plane.
+Most likely, though, one day would not be enough to see this landmark of Bratislava up close or walk across it.
+But you can alway take some pictures with the bridge and the New Town in the background.

 TIP: For the best views of the bridge, go to the front yard of the Bratislava Castle.

 - A Complete Guide to Bratislava for First-Time Visitors